Skip to content

 date_test.1.hngject056n3@default | Thu Dec 13 20:10:00 UTC 2018

-You can also use global mode services with swarm-cronjob.
-A typical use-case would be to remove unused data on your nodes using docker system prune command periodically.
+You can also use global-mode services with swarm-cronjob.
+A typical use case is to remove unused data from your nodes periodically with the docker system prune command.

 To do so, create a new global stack: